hanabi/hanabi.github.io/Beginners.md

   * Alice can see that the purple stack is played up to purple 4.
 The only other useful purple card left is the purple 5.
   * Alice also knows that according to *Good Touch Principle*, every clued card will be eventually be played.
   * Thus, by process of elimination, she can reason that the unknown purple card in her hand must be purple 5, and she can immediately play it.

+### 2 - Save Principle

+* The *Save Clue* section above explains that the team must save certain types of cards.
+* But above and beyond this, we also agree that we must "get" all of the playable cards.
+In order words, **we don't let each other discard playable cards!**
+* So, the full list of what the team **must not let get discarded** is the following:
+  * All 5's
+  * Unique 2's (meaning that only one copy is currently visible)
+  * Critical cards (meaning that the other copy is discarded)
+  * Unique playable cards (meaning that only one copy is currently visible)
+* This is called *Save Principle* and **it is the most important principle of them all**.
+You are allowed to **break any other principle or rule** if you have to in order to prevent a card in this list from being discarded!
+In fact, often times you will have to violate *Good Touch Principle* in order to save a specific card, and this is okay.

 ### 3 - Minimum Clue Value Principle (and *Tempo Clues*)